 Also, Harper, Alex's best friend who has a crush on Justin, gets mad at Alex at one point because she thinks Alex tries to become Justin's girlfriend.

 The movie's ending plays with this.
-Alex emphasizes that the brother and sister relationship and how much they love each other in spite of their arguments.
-But at this point Justin has forgotten who she is which seems to reduce the level of incest.
+Alex emphasizes that the brother and sister relationship and how much they love each other never change in spite of their arguments.
+But at this point, Justin has forgotten who she is, which seems to reduce the level of incest.
 When he tells her "I'd never leave you" it's difficult to not see the scene as romantic.

 Somehow played with on Hannah Montana.
 Miley, in her alter ego as pop star Hannah Montana, is caught going in her own back door by a photographer.
-To keep her Secret Identity under wraps, she claims to be "visiting a friend"... just as her brother comes out of the house, leading the paparazzi to assume that they're dating.
-It gets worse when the brother realizes that being Hannah's assumed boyfriend has its perks, so he kept the pretense going even after Miley (who is naturally mortified by the whole thing) repeatedly asked him to stop.
-He eventually felt guilty and backed down, but not before proclaiming his love for her while jumping on the couch.
+To keep her Secret Identity under wraps, she claims to be "visiting a friend"... just as her brother Jackson comes out of the house, leading the paparazzi to assume that they're dating.
+It gets worse when Jackson realizes that being Hannah's assumed boyfriend has its perks, so he keeps the pretense going even after Miley (who is naturally mortified by the whole thing) repeatedly asks him to stop.
+He eventually feels guilty and backs down, but not before proclaiming his love for her while jumping on the couch.

-Something like this occurred again after Miley's brother had amnesia, and thought Miley was his girlfriend.
+Something like this occurs again in an episode where Jackson develops amnesia, and thinks Miley is his girlfriend.
 She's rightly disgusted.

 A series of Saturday Night Live skits during the Eddie Murphy era intimated that this was the case with Donny and Marie Osmond.
 The impressions weren't really that good, and they were really kind of more disturbing than funny.